Limnoria/Limnoria-doc/contribute/translate.rst

 Then, open a console, and write (replace *YourName* by the name of your GitHub account)::

-    git clone git@github.com:YourName/Limnoria.git --branch=testing
+    git clone https://github.com/<YourName>/Limnoria.git --branch=testing

+If you are experienced with git, you can
+``git clone git@github.com:<YourName>/Limnoria.git --branch=testing``
+instead.

 This will create a new directory, called *Limnoria*, where all the code and project history are copied.
 Now, cd to the directory::

     cd Limnoria/

 The things below affect to you only if you didn't specify the branch in the git clone command.

 Then, you need to checkout the *testing* branch.
 What does that mean?
 It means